 Copying Versus Linking

-Copying and linking are two different methods of using existing audio files on your computer (or network file system) within a session.
+Copying and linking are two different methods of using existing audio files on the computer (or network file system) within a session.
 They differ in one key aspect:

-For audio files, you can control the choice of this format (eg. WAVE or Broadcast WAVE).
+For audio files, the format can be chosen (e.g. WAVE or Broadcast WAVE).
 Audio files will also be converted to the session sample rate if necessary (which can take several minutes for larger files).

 MIDI files will already be in SMF format, and are simply copied into the session's MIDI folder.

-There is a global preference Edit > Preferences > Misc > Session Management > Always copy imported files.
-If it is enabled, you will not be able to link a file.
+There is a global preference Edit > Preferences > General > Session > Always copy imported files.
+If it is enabled, linking a file will not be possible.